jenkinsci/virtualbox-plugin/README.md

 Sources
 -------

-If you're wanting to make changes, please clone the git repository at [sources]
+If you're wanting to make changes, please fork the repository and submit a pull request.

-git://github.com/jenkinsci/virtualbox-plugin.git

 To Do
 -------------
 * Add support for Snapshots
+* Update this README (and the wiki) with better documentation

 Documentation